 Our popular culture favours the new over the old, perfection and homogeneity over the quirks and idiosyncrasies that make things unique.
 I am not sure this flavour of perfection is serving us or our planet well.
-None of us are perfect or exempt from the signs of ageing.
+None of us are perfect or exempt from the inevitable signs of ageing that eventually catch up with us.
 Not much around us is either.

 The Western world has inherited much of its lust for perfection from our ancient Greek heritage and their precisely defined standards of beauty which were closely bound to symmetry.
 But increased awareness and appreciation for Eastern philosophical perspectives on aesthetics have begun to loosen the grip of a unified standard for what is considered beautiful.
 This fusion of different perspectives allows for a more complex and diverse appreciation of beauty in all of its multifaceted forms.

 Much has been written about the traditional Japanese aesthetic of wabi-sabi by people far more knowledge on the subject than I am.
 I will refrain from butchering its richness with a clumsy summary.
 But I will remark that introducing an appreciation of imperfection and impermanence is a welcome seasoning within the bland and narrow flavour profile of beauty that some of us have been cultivating in the West.
 Learning to see beauty within imperfection and fostering reverence for the traces left by the passage of time strike me as healthy aesthetic values to cultivate in order to be able to move forward in a more sustainable way than we have thus far.